sdmalek44/little-shop-redux/README.md

 ### 5. Testing

-* Exceeds Expectations: Project has a running test suite that covers all functionality and exercises the application at multiple levels
+* Exceeds Expectations: Project has a running test suite that covers all functionality, exercises the application at multiple levels, and covers edge cases
 * Meets Expectations: Project has a running test suite that tests at multiple levels
 * Below Expectations: Project has sporadic use of tests

 ### 6. Usability

 * Exceeds Expectations: Project is highly usable and ready to deploy to customers
-* Meets Expectations: Project is highly usable, but needs more polish before it'd be customer-ready
+* Meets Expectations: Project is usable, but needs more polish or navigation before it'd be customer-ready
 * Below Expectations: Project needs more attention to the User Experience, but works

 ### 7. Workflow

-* Exceeds Expectations: Excellent use of branches, pull requests, and a project management tool.
+* Exceeds Expectations: Excellent use of branches, pull requests, code review and a project management tool.
 * Meets Expectations: Good use of branches, pull requests, and a project-management tool.
 * Below Expectations: Sporadic use of branches, pull requests, and/or project-management tool.